$PAIN: Redefining Meme Coin Aesthetics with Windows 3.0 Nostalgia

 When Everything Changed

-We spent months building Pain Quests and the Painfession system.
+We spent months on Pain Quests and the Painfession system.
 Then we got 48 hours’ notice for the presale airdrop.
-We had to pivot hard: Painfession submissions moved to X and a web form.
-Only side features stayed on the website.
+Everything changed.
+Painfession submissions got dumped onto X and a basic web form.
+The website kept only the side features.

 Features built but couldn’t be launched: